Svedrin/hgit/README.md

 # Compatibility with git

 `hgit` is just a shell script that works on top of git commands.
 You can switch back and forth anytime.
-However, `hgit` does expect the local repo to be set up in a certain way, and if you disturb that, you'll find that commands don't work anymore and you'll have to resort to their underlying `git` counterparts.
+However, `hgit` does expect the local repo to be set up in a certain way, and if you disturb that, you'll find that commands don't work anymore and you'll have to resort to their underlying `git` counterparts fnord.

 # Config